Menu

 Today the Pyrenean type is the most popular Braque in France.
 It has also developed a small but devoted following in Canada and the US.
 The Gascony type on the other hand is still quite rare.

 The Braque is recognized in its home country by the French Kennel Club (Société Centrale Canine, S.C.C) and internationally by the Fédération Cynologique Internaltionale (FCI).
-Of the major kennel clubs in the English-speaking world, only the Canadian Kennel Club in Canada and the United Kennel Club in the U.S., recognize them.
+Of the major kennel clubs in the English-speaking world, the Canadian Kennel Club in Canada and the United Kennel Club in the U.S., recognize them.
+They have also just recently, in the last few years, been recognized by the American Kennel Club (AKC).
 The breeds are also recognized by many minor registries, hunting clubs, and internet-based dog registry businesses under various versions of the names, and promoted as rare breeds for those seeking unique pets.

 For more information on the history, traits and temperament of the breed you can reference this article by Chad Mason from Gun Dog Magazine, originally published in 1995 and reprinted in 2010: